These vegan buckwheat pancakes are healthy vegan, gluten-free fluffy pancakes, perfect to start the day with a wholesome breakfast.

 Vegan Buckwheat Pancakes

 - In a mixing bowl, whisk together unsweetened almond milk, vinegar, syrup, vanilla, and oil.
-Set aside.
+Set it aside.

-- In another large mixing bowl, stir together all the dry ingredients: buckwheat flour, baking soda, baking powder.
+- In another large mixing bowl, stir together all the dry ingredients: buckwheat flour, baking soda, and baking powder.
 Make a well in the center and pour the liquid ingredients in the middle.